kwonseongjae/Segment-anything-model2-SAM2-real-time-/README.md

-# SAM 2: Segment Anything in Images and Videos
+# SAM 2: Segment Anything in Images and Videos and Real-TIme

 **[AI at Meta, FAIR](https://ai.meta.com/research/)**